HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

   - Unless you spawn close to the Armory early game, don't bother heading for the Armory as it will likely already be looted by the time you arrive.
 - There is plenty of indestructible cover in the Armory, such as Sandbags and the M1117, so fights in this structure often last longer.
   - However, there are plenty of explosive obstacles in the Armory such as the Barrel, so don't get too comfortable.
-- If you want to avoid a fight, only go for the Center and Vault to get the valuable loot from the Armory, then leave immediately.
+- If you want to avoid a fight, only go to the center and Vault to get the valuable loot from the Armory, then leave immediately.

 # Trivia